JodyMurray/p4-plant-blog/README.md

     * *Solution: the pagination was changed to three posts per page, which solved the bulky page issue.*
 * When the admin goes into the "Add Post" section, the available inputs result in a "blog post" which is not very styled.
     * *Solution: Not entirely a solution, but a way around this, it's possible to add HTML elements such as headings, page breaks and font styles as well.
 Which takes a long time, but is an easy solution, and it's as quick as doing it through the ADMIN section in Django, but results are easier to see on the page.*
-* Once the delete profile feature was working, the page for profile and update profile threw an error because the "Profile pic" was not found.
+* Delete profile feature threw an error once the profile was deleted, flagging the profile picture; saying threre was no file associated with it.
-    * *Solution: Add a default image to the HTML.*
+    * *Solution: I added an else if statement to the model which uses a default image if no image is used.*

 ## **Unfixed bugs**